keetane/PyMOL/README.md

 For easy install of PyMOL, I recommend to use `conda`.
 If you already installed Anaconda or miniconda, just install with command in terminal as follow,
 ```
-conda create -n your-env -y -c conda-forge python=3.10 pymol-open-source rdkit openbabel numpy scipy mpi4py
+conda create -n your-env -y -c conda-forge python=3.10 pymol-open-source rdkit openbabel numpy scipy mpi4py pubchempy
 ```
 The latest version of PyMOL can be downloaded from Schrödinger https://pymol.org/.
 This is a paid version and I have not tried it.
-I have not checked if the following scripts are valid.
+The following scripts are not validated with paid version.

 ## PyMOL instructions
 For basic information, I will recommend the link below,